NOAA-GSL/VxIngest/docs/reviews/design.md

 # GribModelRaobPressureBuilderV01 Design

+These notes capture class design decisions for the RAOB pressure-level builder work.

 ## Builder Class

-GribModelRaobPressureBuilderV01 will extend GribBuilder.
-GribModelRaobNativeBuilderV01  will extend GribBuilder.
+`GribModelRaobPressureBuilderV01` extends `GribBuilder`.
+`GribModelRaobNativeBuilderV01` extends `GribBuilder`.
-GribModelRaobPressureBuilderV01 will build documents that are indexed on pressure levels of the model.
+`GribModelRaobPressureBuilderV01` builds documents indexed on model pressure levels.
-GribModelRaobNativeBuilderV01 will build documents that are indexed on native step levels of the model.
+`GribModelRaobNativeBuilderV01` builds documents indexed on native model step levels.

-This also necessitates renaming (and slightly refactoring) the original GribBuilder class for METARS since it was the only grib model builder that existed.
+This also requires renaming (and slightly refactoring) the original METAR-focused `GribBuilder`, since it had been the only GRIB model builder.

-The hierarchy of the classes needs to be sorted out and common code moved to the parent GribBuilder.
+The class hierarchy should be normalized, with common code moved to the parent `GribBuilder`.
-There will be three concrete GribBuilder classes after this.
+After this work, there will be three concrete `GribBuilder` classes.